 This notice describes how medical information about you may be used and disclosed and how you can get access to this information.
 Please review it carefully.

-Sandhills Comprehensive Treatment Centers will be referred to in this Notice of Privacy Practices (“Notice”) as “Facility.”
-This Notice is given to you by Facility to describe the ways in which Facility may use and disclose your medical information (called “protected health information” or “PHI”) and to notify you of your rights with respect to PHI in the possession of Facility.
+Sandhills CTC Cluster will be referred to in this Notice of Privacy Practices (“Notice”) as “Facility.”
+This Notice is given to you by an Acadia Healthcare Facility to describe the ways in which Facility may use and disclose your medical information (called “protected health information” or “PHI”) and to notify you of your rights with respect to PHI in the possession of Facility.
 Facility protects the privacy of PHI, which also is protected from disclosure by state and federal law.
 In certain circumstances, pursuant to this Notice, patient authorization or applicable laws and regulations, PHI can be used by Facility or disclosed to other parties.
 Below are categories describing these uses and disclosures, along with some examples to help you better understand each category.

 Uses and Disclosures for Treatment, Payment and Health Care Operations